 Some ultrasonics also function in a similar manner to wireless dog fences (shocks), so be aware of your surroundings when using any form of deterrent.

 - A high-frequency sound emits from these devices repels almost all pests, including flies, spiders, ants, and mice.

-- Non-toxic and only using sound waves to chase away bugs, they are an environmentally friendly pest control method.
+- Non-toxic chemicals and only using sound waves to chase away bugs are environmentally friendly professional pest control methods.

 - These pest repellers are also far safer than chemical pest control methods because they are completely enclosed in protective packaging.

 - In your home, these ultrasonic devices can last up to five years if you leave them plugged in day and night.
 They take up a very little wall or ceiling space.

 - The device contains no harmful chemicals, so children and pets are safe around the device at all times.
 It is efficient and affordable.

 Are humans able to hear ultrasonic pest repellers?

 The way an ultrasonic pest repellent works are similar to how a dog whistle works: we cannot hear the high-pitched noise they emit, but it still affects us as residents.
 It uses no harmful gases or radiation and is completely safe for humans.

 Ultrasonic repellents typically last three to five years.
 When the LED light is on, it is working.
 There are six of these devices for less than $30.